kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/03-column-layout-block.md

 ## Clear floats!
 * We have columns but we need to clear our floats
 * When we float a column we take it out of the normal ["flow" of the page](http://marksheet.io/css-the-flow.html)
-* Both columns are taking out of the `flow of the document`
+* Both columns are taken out of the `flow of the document`
 * So the containing `row` thinks that it is empty

 ## Sloppy solution